Stochastic Normalized Gradient Descent with Momentum for Large-Batch Training: Relationship between Smoothness Constant and Batch Size in MSGD

-We aim to find how large the batch size can be without loss of performance.
-The convergence rate of MSGD with the batch size $B$ for $L$-smooth functions can be derived from the work in~\citep{DBLP:conf/icml/YuJY19}.
-That is to say, when $\eta \leq (1-\beta)^2/((1+\beta)L)$, we obtain
+We aim to determine how large the batch size can be without performance loss.
+The convergence rate of MSGD with a batch size $B$ for $L$-smooth functions can be derived from the work in~\cite{25}.
+When $\eta \leq (1-\beta)^2/((1+\beta)L)$, we have